penrose/penrose/CONTRIBUTING.md

 yarn build:roger
 ```

-Finally, enter the directory for our `roger` tool, install it, and then come
+Finally, enter the directory of `roger` to install it as a global binary executable, and then come
 back to this directory:

 ```sh